 Institute of Medicine.
 (2011).
 The future of nursing: leading change, advancing health.
 Washington DC: National Academies Press.

-No. A hallmark of the practice doctorate is the completion of a scholarly Capstone project that demonstrates the synthesis of the DNP role through translational research within a population.
-As part of the scholarly Capstone project, the student will prepare a manuscript describing the scholarly project and present the project findings.
+No. A hallmark of the practice doctorate is the completion of a scholarly project that demonstrates the synthesis of the DNP role through translational research within a population.
+As part of the scholarly project, the student will prepare a manuscript describing the scholarly project and present the project findings.

 The DNP program at Nebraska Methodist College will be completed using an online environment that has synchronous and asynchronous components.
 Students will complete a large portion of the classwork in an asynchronous environment completing and submitting work online.
 Synchronous meeting via a conferencing platform that allows for audio and videochat will be used throughout the semester.
 These synchronous meetings will be scheduled for late afternoon/evening hours.